 Let dough rest for 5 min., then resume kneading (hands or mixer) for 1 min.
 The dough should be still very tacky, verging on sticky.
 Form dough into a ball and place in lightly oiled bowl, rolling it to coat with oil.
 Cover with plastic wrap and let rise at room temperature for ca. 45 min, or until it swells and just begins to show signs of growth.
 (Dough can be refrigerated overnight, remove at least 2 hrs. before using).

 Preheat oven to 450 F. Spray loaf pan (8 1/2" by 4") with oil.

 Form dough into sandwich loaf and place into pan, sprinkle with rolled rye and spray with oil.
 Cover pan with aluminum foil, don't let it rise anymore!

-  Return it to the oven to bake for another 28 min, rotating loaf every 7 min., so that a different side is face down.
-Bread should be crisp and caramelized on all sides, and register at least 200 F in the center.
+Return it to the oven to bake for another about 30 minutes (it should register at least 200 F in the center).

 Transfer bread to cooling rack, spray with water and allow to cool.
 For the first 24 hours keep it in a paper bag to allow it to continue drying out and developing flavor.
 After that, it can be wrapped in aluminum foil.
 (Don't keep it in the refrigerator).